Ruairi McConville

-Ruairi McConville (born 1 May 2006) is a Northern Irish footballer who plays as a centre-back or right-back for EFL Championship club Norwich City and the Northern Ireland national team.
+Ruairi Conor McConville (born 1 May 2005) is a Northern Irish footballer who plays as a centre-back or right-back for EFL Championship club Norwich City and the Northern Ireland national team.

 Club career

 Brighton

 From Belfast, he joined the Brighton & Hove Albion academy in 2021 from Linfield.
 He spent his first season with the club's under-18 side.
 He made the step up to the under-21s during the 2022–23 season.
-In December 2022, he signed a new professional contact with the club that ran into the summer of 2025.
+In December 2022, he signed a new professional contract with the club that ran into the summer of 2025.
 He made his professional debut for Brighton on 11 January 2025, appearing as a substitute in a 4-0 FA Cup third round away victory against Norwich City.

 Norwich

 In February 2025, McConville left Brighton to join Norwich City on a five and a half-year contract for an undisclosed fee.
 He made his debut for Norwich City in the EFL Championship in a 4-2 home win against Stoke City on 22 February 2025, appearing as a substitute late in the second half.